(I have a new obsession--trying to make the public aware of Puppy Mills and the cruel and neglectful practices behind them.

 Although pet stores will tell you that they don't buy from puppy mills, they do.
 (This has been established by the OSPCA).
 They couldn't afford to run their stores if they didn't.
 Often pet store puppies have genetic defects, illnesses, and a poor disposition.
 Although you might find a cheaper pup at the pet store, every puppy who is purchased this way (or through online sales) only makes room for another farm puppy to be bred, and allows business practices where dogs suffer immeasurably at the hands of careless and sometimes brutal operators who are only concerned about the money they will make.

 (This can, and often does, also apply to many home breeders)

-Unfortunately, most puppy mills are still legal, as long as they abide by certain standards which require the absolute minimum of care.
-Because most puppy farms are unlicensed and because they usually exist in the countryside undetected, in an out building, their standards are for the benefit of profit and therefore not meeting any standard whatsoever.
+Unfortunately, most puppy mills are still legal, as long as they abide by certain standards which require the absolute minimum of care. (thanks to our lawmakers) Because most puppy farms are unlicensed and because they usually exist in the countryside undetected, (in an out building) their standards are for the benefit of profit and therefore not meeting any standard whatsoever.

 Next time you drive by a farm house, surrounded by a bunch of run down out buildings, think about what could be just barely surviving in them.